QuantEcon/lecture-python-intro/lectures/eigen_II.md

               [1, 0, 0]])

 # This shows that the matrix is not primitive
-# as it is not everywhere positive for some power
+# as it is not everywhere positive in certain iterates
 print("Matrix:")
 print(B)
 print("100th power of matrix:")